stiantoften/RC-checksum/README.md

 Figured I'd do a section with more info on how this was made in case somone wants to do this for another game :)

  ### Methodology
 Figured out how this all worked by opening the game in an emulator, and looking for the save data in cheat engine.
-Upon finding it I set a breakpoint at the data, and pressed save in-game.
-Then I stepped through the assembly code until I found the pattern.
+Upon finding it I used the "Find out what accesses this address" feauture, and pressed save in-game.
+That enabled me to open the area of the code that affects the save in a dissasembler.
+Then I simply set a breakpoint in this code, and again pressed save in-game.
+I was then able to step through the code and figure out a pattern.
 After some converting, and messing around, I ended up with this.

 ### Breakdown of the save.bin file
 The file starts off with 8 bytes of file header